carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 3.4 Variable Margin Layer

 In 3.1 we’ve already analyzed the leverage effect of the market protocol.
-However, when the index flucturate significantly, in order for the index not to touch the boundary, the index range need to be set wider, which leads to a higher collateral ratio and lower leverage.
+However, when the index fluctuate significantly, in order for the index not to touch the boundary, the index range need to be set wider, which leads to a higher collateral ratio and lower leverage.
-Short term mining contracts (i.e 30 days)have relatively less fluctuation.
+Short term mining contracts (i.e 30 days) have relatively less fluctuation.
 Therefore, the index range is narrow and market protocol itself provides enough leverage.
 However, long-term mining contracts (i.e 180 days) could fluctuate more than 100%, the fully collateralized method by market protocol will be too capital inefficient.

 Therefore, a variable margin layer could be introduced on top of the position token.
 The variable margin layer has such characteristic that a certain margin ratio is set according to the market price of the position.
 Margins only need to cover fluctuation in the short run and cannot cover the entire position.
-When the margin ratio drop due to market price change, margin calls can be issued to the party lacking margin so as to cover the fluctuation.
-On the other hand, if the margin ratio increase to more than necessary, the excessive part can be withdrew from the margin account to pocket the profit.
-Such a variable margin system lower the margin requirement and increase capital efficiency.
+When the margin ratio drops due to market price change, margin calls can be issued to the party lacking margin so as to cover the fluctuation.
+On the other hand, if the margin ratio increases to more than necessary, the excessive part can be withdrew from the margin account to pocket the profit.
+Such a variable margin system lowers the margin requirement and increase capital efficiency.

 A few defi protocols like dydx, have already built variable margin function.
 User can borrow token from dydx.
 Lender can deposit token A to the token pool of the smart contract.
 Borrower mortgage token B to create margin account and borrow token A from the token pool.
 The token A he borrowed is sold for token B. The token B he bought is again mortgaged into the margin account so that he can borrow more token A to be sold.
 The leveraged short on token A is now complete.